Card game “Makao”

 Special cards:

 Aces and queens can be discarded at any time.
-With a queen, you can change the suit to the one of the queen, and with an ace – to any suit, regardless of the ace's suit.
+With a queen, you can change the suit to the one the queen belongs to, and with an ace โ€“ to any suit you want, regardless of the ace's suit.

-In one round, a player can discard only 1 card, except when they have a five.
+In one round, a player can discard only 1 card, except when they have fives.
 Having a five and discarding it gives the player the opportunity to discard another card.
+If you have four fives, the player gets 5 moves โ€“ it's possible to discard almost all cards at once!

-If you have four fives, the player gets 5 moves – it's possible to discard almost all cards at once!
-However, it is important to mention that when discarding fives, only cards of the same suit can be placed on them – kings, queens, aces, etc. If it happens that the player does not have the required cards, they must draw a card from the table.
+However, it is important to mention that after discarding fives, only cards of the same suit can be placed on them โ€“ kings, queens, aces, etc. If it happens that the player does not have the required cards, they must take a card from the table.

-When there is one card left, players must say “Makao”, and if they forget, they draw 2 cards from the deck.
+When one card is left, players must say “Macao”, and if they forget โ€“ they take 2 cards from the deck.
 An interesting situation arises when one of the last two cards is a five.
-In this case, saying “Makao” is not necessary.
-If the five is the last card, the player must draw a card from the deck.
+In this case, saying “Macao” is not necessary.
+If the five is the last card, the player must take a card from the deck.

-4–9 cards are worth 5 points
+4โ€“9 cards are worth 5 points

 10 cards and face cards are worth 10 points

-2 cards are worth 20 points
+2 cards are worth 20

-3 cards are worth 30 points
+3 cards are worth 30

-Aces are worth 50 points
+Aces are worth 50

-The hearts king is worth 150 points
+The king of hearts is worth 150 points

 Macao